Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 To give an idea, the exact requirement for every time rank S all additioned together will put us 30 minutes away from the 3 hour mark.
 Making it to the end by giving absolutely no care about anything, except for the Soul Robber upgrades that we for surely will need, will give us a much lower time than this.

 **Tips**
-* Easy Mode is suggested to make the enemies and bosses much faster to defeat.
+* It is suggested to play in Easy Mode to make the enemies less tanky to save time.
 * The timer moves through cutscenes and pause menu, but also during the the ranking screen and the save game screen.
-Skip through every cutscene, and don't spend too much time on any screen.
+Skip through every cutscene, and make sure to not spend too much time on any screen.
 * Do consider saving after finishing a chapter.
-This is just in case you'd want to re-do the next chapter for a better time.
+Not only to save the progress made, to also in case you need a re-do with certain chapters for a better time.
-* Some fights are obbligatory to progress, even if it is just to jump on a spiral, as you can't do that if enemies are nearby.
+* Some fights are obbligatory to progress, either because the way will be blocked or because you'll be unable to use the spirals if enemies are nearby.
+It'll be noted if a fight is obbligatory.
 * The only upgrades that you'll ever need are the Soul Robber's and the Pumpkin King Costume.
-You can consider the Re-possession present upgrades if you want.
+You can consider the Re-possession present upgrades if you feel the need for them.
-* Crystal Skulls are not necessary, but you may consider picking some easy to get Golden Pumpkins if you wish more health.
-Like the one on the tree in the graveyard.
+* It's not necessary to go after the Crystal Skulls, but you may go after some fast and easy to get Golden Pumpkins to extend your life bar.
-* Consider getting some S ranks to earn 1000 Souls for each of them.
-On Easy Mode they are much easier to do and won't waste as much time, or at least make you pull out your hair as much, as in Nightmare Mode.
-You can see their requirements in each of the A rank achievements.
+* Consider getting some S ranks in each chapter.
+They'll reward you 1000 Souls which does make getting upgrades quicker and eliminates the need to go out of your way looking for Souls.
+Playing in Easy Mode decreases the prices for all the items in the Witches' Shop so you won't even need that many Souls.

 Below is a mini-guide on how to get through the chapters, with some other tips to finish them faster.